zmarkan/cicd-workshop/README.md

 The `approve_destroy` had a special type set - `approval` which means we don't have to define it and it will give us the option to manually confirm we want to continue executing the workflow.

 🎉 Congratulations!
-You have reached to the end of chapter 3 with a fully fledged Kubernetes provisioning and deployment in a CI/CD pipeline!
+You have reached to the end of chapter 2 with a fully fledged Kubernetes provisioning and deployment in a CI/CD pipeline!

+## Chapter 3 - Advanced CI/CD

 👆 Done up to that point 👆